Agarciahunter/FinetuneLLM-Assignement1C/README.md

 </tbody>
 </table>

-**Write another discussion explaining the how the hyperparameters effect on the different metrics of LLaMA and Phi-2 (4-5 Lines).**
-Increasing the top_k parameter Would cause the BLEU Score and CodeBLEU to increase.
-This is most likely because it opens up the model to select from a bigger sampling of tokens.
+**Write another discussion explaining how the hyperparameters affect the different metrics of LLaMA and Phi-2 (4-5 Lines). ** Increasing the top_k parameter Would cause the BLEU Score and CodeBLEU to increase.
+This is most likely because it allows the model to select from a bigger sampling of tokens.
 Increasing the beam size hyperparameter seems to raise the scores across the board for every metric except for the recall metric for Rouge-L recall.
-Finally Temparature seems cause the metrics to increase and decrease depending on its size.
-When the size was changed from .25 and .5 some of the metrics showed imporvement implying that there is an opitmal configuration for it.
-If it is too high then it opens the door for low probability tokens and if it is to low it can cause it to rely to much on more probable tokens based on its training data, resulting in less variation in generated text.
+Finally, Temperature seems cause the metrics to increase and decrease depending on its size.
+When the size was changed from .25 and .5 some of the metrics showed improvement implying that there is an optimal configuration for it.
+If it is too high then it opens the door for low probability tokens and if it is too low it can cause it to rely too much on more probable tokens based on its training data, resulting in less variation in generated text.